Infineon/http-server/README.md

 ## Supported Frameworks
 This middleware library supports the following frameworks:
-* AnyCloud Framework: AnyCloud is a FreeRTOS-based solution.
-HTTP Server Library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides the RTOS abstraction API and uses the [secure-sockets](https://github.com/cypresssemiconductorco/secure-sockets) library for implementing socket functions.
+* ModusToolbox&trade; environment: In this environment the HTTP Server Library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides the RTOS abstraction API and uses the [secure-sockets](https://github.com/cypresssemiconductorco/secure-sockets) library for implementing socket functions.
 * Mbed Framework: Mbed framework is a Mbed OS-based solution.
 HTTP Server Library uses the [abstraction-rtos](https://github.com/cypresssemiconductorco/abstraction-rtos) library that provides RTOS abstraction API and uses the Mbed socket API for implementing socket functions.

 ## Dependencies
-This section provides the list of dependent libraries required for this middleware library to work on AnyCloud and Arm Mbed OS IoT frameworks.
+This section provides the list of dependent libraries required for this middleware library to work on ModusToolbox&trade; and Arm Mbed OS IoT frameworks.

-### AnyCloud
+### ModusToolbox&trade;
   * [Wi-Fi Middleware Core](https://github.com/cypresssemiconductorco/wifi-mw-core)

 ### Mbed OS